FINRA Entitlement Program Frequently Asked Questions

 A: Yes, the file transfer protocol (FTP) and internet file transfer (IFT) accounts are excluded from the SAA process.
 Due to the unique environment of these applications, FINRA maintains account administration rights to create these types of accounts.
 For access, an Authorized Signatory will need to request the FTP/IFT Entitlement Form by contacting the Gateway Call Center.
 The FINRA Entitlement Group confirms the identity of the requester and pre-populates the form with a unique identifier specific to the request.
 When the form is returned to FINRA, the pre-populated information on the form must match the unique identifier that FINRA provided.
 FINRA sends the form only to an Authorized Signatory at the firm, using the individual’s contact information on file.

-A: New SAA accounts will automatically be set up with “Administrator” capabilities which will enable you to create account administrator or user accounts for your firm.
-However, in order to access or use any of the requested applications and privileges for yourself, you will need to set your own “User” privileges to your SAA account.
+A: New SAA accounts will automatically be set up with administrator capabilities which will enable you to create account administrator or user accounts for your firm.
+However, in order to access or use any of the requested applications and privileges for yourself, you will need to set your own user privileges to your SAA account.
 You are responsible for determining and setting access to the applications and privileges which you need to use to perform your job functions.
-See the next Q&A on how to self-entitle “User” privileges for yourself.

-Q25: How does an SAA self-entitle “User” privileges to applications in the Account Management Tool?
+Q20: How does an SAA self-entitle “User” privileges to applications in the Account Management System?

-A: As a new SAA, you will need to entitle yourself to any “User” privileges for applications you need to use to perform your job functions.
+A: As a new SAA, you will need to entitle yourself to any user privileges for applications you need to use to perform your job functions.
 Keep in mind that you will not be able to access any application unless you have marked “User” for that application for your SAA account.
-To self-entitle “User,” follow these steps:
+See Section 1.5 (How To Self-Entitle User Privileges as an SAA) of the FINRA Entitlement Reference Guide.

-Q27: How do I get ‘Administrator’ access to new Entitlement Applications/Privileges added on the FINRA Entitlement Program?
+Q22: How do I get "Administrator" access to new Entitlement Applications/Privileges added on the FINRA Entitlement Program?

 A: FINRA will systematically entitle the SAAs that are to be granted with the new entitlement.